Coffee-loving Italians swap cafe for kitchen

 The only cost-saving option not on the coffee table is abstinence.

-"I cannot see a permanent drop in consumption in Italy ... because it's part of their culture," Roberio Silva, Executive Director, International Coffee Organization (ICO), told Reuters Television.
+"I cannot see a permanent drop in consumption in Italy ... because it's part of their culture," Roberio Silva, Executive Director, International Coffee Organisation ICO.L, told Reuters Television.

 "It would be impossible.
 I'd give up other things but never coffee," cafe consumer Enzo Serrani said.